 The goblinesque Whistlers are not the only danger, as exploding flora can end your life in the blink of an eye.
 Insectoid sludge workers utilize a hive consciousness, coordinating attacks and protecting one another in the process.
 Not to mention, they have no problems with swiftly skating across the tops of murky deep swamps.
 Exploration points marked across the environment provide valuable insight on enemies and your location.
 Although many may skip out on reading the journal, you’ll learn a great deal about the backstory for the dwarves and everything else you encounter.

 We Are The Dwarves isn’t without its faults, even though many of my deaths were from poor planning on my part, I've died numerous times due to the game’s finicky targeting mechanic.
 The hit box for clicking anything in the game is so precise that you may find yourself clicking between the arm and the body of a creature, resulting in your dwarf moving to a new location instead of attacking.
 Perhaps I should not click on anything in the game except when using the active pause.
 Certain melee attacks lack oomph and I struggled at times to realize if I was making contact with anyone or just swinging at thin air.
 This is really only an issue with Smashfist's AoE ability, but my survival was often contingent on the move making contact.

 We Are The Dwarves is a brutally difficult tactical action game with some RPG elements thrown in for good measure.
 Learning the best way to utilize each of the dwarves' talents is the key to advancing in the game.
 The isometric perspective provides clear sightlines of the action, but I found controlling multiple dwarves much more difficult than controlling a single dwarf.
-With more characters on screen, things start to become more hectic, but in a way, the game relishes in the ensuing chaos.Note: The We Are The Dwarves review is based on a digital PC copy of the game, provided for review purposes.
+With more characters on screen, things start to become more hectic, but in a way, the game relishes in the ensuing chaos.Note: We Are The Dwarves was reviewed on PC.
+A digital copy of the game was provided by the publisher/developer.